naver/deep-image-retrieval/README.md

 Albert Gordo, Jon Almazan, Jerome Revaud, Diane Larlus, IJCV 2017 [\[PDF\]](https://arxiv.org/abs/1610.07940)

-**[2] Learning with Average Precision: Training Image Retrieval with a Listwise Loss** Jerome Revaud, Jon Almazan, Rafael S. Rezende, Cesar de Souza, arXiv 2019 [\[PDF\]](https://arxiv.org/abs/1906.07589)
+**[2] Learning with Average Precision: Training Image Retrieval with a Listwise Loss** Jerome Revaud, Jon Almazan, Rafael S. Rezende, Cesar de Souza, ICCV 2019 [\[PDF\]](https://arxiv.org/abs/1906.07589)

 Both papers tackle the problem of image retrieval and explore different ways to learn deep visual representations for this task.
 In both cases, a CNN is used to extract a feature map that is aggregated into a compact, fixed-length representation by a global-aggregation layer*.
-Finally, this representation is first projected with a FC, and then L2 normalized so images can be efficiently compared with the dot product.
+Finally, this representation is first projected using a FC layer, and L2 normalized so images can be efficiently compared with the dot product.

 ![dir_network](https://user-images.githubusercontent.com/228798/59742085-aae19f80-9221-11e9-8063-e5f2528c304a.png)